kubedb/docs/docs/guides/solr/quickstart/overview/index.md

 ## Find Available SolrVersion

-When you install the KubeDB operator, it registers a CRD named Solrversions.
+When you install the KubeDB operator, it registers a CRD named `SolrVersions`.
 The installation process comes with a set of tested SolrVersion objects.
 Let's check available SolrVersions by,

 ```bash
 $ kubectl get solrversion